 There are many unvisited gems.
-From romantic towns to family parks, we have curated a list of best day trips from Nuremberg.
+From romantic towns to family parks, we have curated a list of the best day trips from Nuremberg.

+And interestingly, most of these tours are accessible through public transport.
 Before you go through the list, plan out the traveling and staying time you can give to your getaway.

 Some locations may require you to travel for more than two hours and may take a complete day for a perfect sightseeing experience.
-However, the list also has some places that are just a few minutes away.
+However, the list also has some places just a few minutes away.

 So, choose the locations that meet your planned schedule.
 Continue reading to unveil the best day trips from Nuremberg.

+Bamberg is a small city, but it is famous for many things.
+With its well-preserved Old Town and several baroque houses, Bamberg is a UNESCO World Heritage Site.
 The buildings here have a beautiful mix of traditional and new architectural designs that will take you back to the 16th century.

+When in Old Town, don’t miss a visit to Old Court Cathedral Square, the Altenburg Castle, and St. Michael’s Monastery.
 Bamberg is a harmonious blend of old architecture and new shops.
-You will come across some modern shops and pubs in some of the oldest squares.
+You will find modern shops and pubs in some of the oldest squares.

 Another thing Bamberg is famous for is its status as Germany’s beer capital.
 While this is an unofficial status, Bamberg is known for brewing the best beers in the whole country.

 While in Bamberg, you can visit any of the old yet still operational 11 breweries.
 However, we recommend you start with Klosterbau.
 It is one of Bamberg’s oldest breweries and has an Instagram-worthy interior.